-- Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist on all medical emergencies and otherwise when requested. - Be prepared to provide the nature of the emergency, exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached. - Follow the 911 operator's instructions.
-Do not hang up the phone until instructed to do so by the 911 operator. - University Protective Services will meet emergency vehicles at the university and or building entrance to bring them quickly to the site.
+- Know your location be situationally aware at all times. - From a mobile phone call Protective Services at 306-966-5555 or call 911; or, call 5555 or 9-911 from a campus telephone. - Be prepared to provide the nature of the emergency, exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached. - Follow Protective Services or the 911 operator's instructions.
+Do not hang up the phone until instructed to do so by Protective Services or the 911 operator. - Protective Services will meet emergency vehicles at the university entrance to bring them quickly to the site and assist.